 18. iThemes Sync

-You may administer numerous sites remotely or from a single location using iThemes Sync capability.
-It’s a safe method to remove lockouts remotely and turn off access to the site’s dashboard using Away Mode.
+Removing lockouts remotely and turning off access to the site’s dashboard using Away Mode is safe.
 Individuals locked out may also be identified by their IP addresses.

 Wordfence:-

-Wordfence is available in both free and commercial editions, providing strong capabilities for both small and large websites.
 Its developer tools, complete firewall suite, monitoring tools, and other features may help you save a lot of money.
 Here’s a quick rundown of what each feature entails.

 1. Threat Defense Feed

 This gives owners unparalleled access to information on how websites are hacked, the source of the assaults, and any dangerous code not cleaned.
-The Wordfence team of analysts is dedicated to security and keep users up to date when new threats emerge.

 2. Security Scanner